MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-office-shared-computer-activation.md

 **Note** This scenario requires an elevated command prompt.
 To open an elevated Command Prompt window, select **Start**, enter *cmd*, right-click **Command Prompt** in the results, and then select **Run as administrator**.

-## Download the Assistant
+## Download the Enterprise version of the Assistant

-Download the Enterprise version of the Assistant by selecting the button below:
+Select the following button:

 > [!div class="nextstepaction"]
 > [Download the Assistant](https://aka.ms/SaRA_EnterpriseVersionFiles)